CSGuides/grad-job-guide/_jobs/general.md

   still possible (as of 2024) to acquire a tenure-track faculty position in Software Engineering or Systems without completing a post-doc first.

-  Taking a post-doc caq give you time to build your publication record.
+  Taking a post-doc can give you time to build your publication record.
   In addition, post-docs can be helpful for non U.S. grad students who eventually want a full-time position in the U.S. On the other hand, if you have taken a post-doc